Whatever your diagnosis, our goal is to help you reclaim your independence as quickly as possible.

 Provides independent living skills training, advocacy, information, referral and peer mentoring.
 Assists with applications for Social Security benefits, SSI, SSDI and Medicaid.
 Offers a medical locker of donated medical equipment (wheelchairs, canes, crutches, and more).
 Call 252-355-6215 to learn more.

 This group provides support for individuals with limb loss and their family or friends.
-Please join us on the third Monday night of each month (excluding December and January).
+Please join us on the third Thursday night of each month (excluding December).
 Visit the Events page and find an Eastern North Carolina Amputee Support Group event to find virtual meeting information.

 Join us LIVE in a virtual Webex meeting every fourth Tuesday of the month.
 Topics addressed could include: Physical Complication and Prevention Strategies, Mental Health complications, Family or Relationship Dynamics and Coping, or Caregiver Support.
 If you have questions about how to join, please contact Erin Sesemann at [email protected]